 5. Seek family support

 Maintaining open communications with immediate family members and siblings gives you a chance to ask for help with various tasks.
-Plan a weekly check-in with friends and relatives to update them on your elderly parents condition (AgingCare has a new online tool to help you accomplish this) and get the help you need, reducing your caregiving workload and alleviating some stress.
+Plan a weekly check-in with friends and relatives to update them on your elderly parents condition and get the help you need, reducing your caregiving workload and alleviating some stress.

 6. Reassess your elderly parent's situation